 Photography is forbidden inside the castles.
 It is also not possible to bring larger pieces of luggage (prams, backpacks, suitcases).
 There are some lockers at the bus station as well as at Füssen train station.
 If you are visiting as a day trip from Munich, leave your luggage at your accomodation.

 During our stay in Füssen we stayed at Maurushaus in the old town of Füssen.
 The hotel in a century-old building is privately run with lots of dedication of the owners.
 We can only recommend it.
-You can book here.
+You can book it online here.
+More hotels are available here.

 Update: November 2018